What is Keychange?

 - In the UK in 2017, women made up 26% of the line-up in a sample of large music festivals and less than 10% of headliners in a survey conducted in the US.

 - In our Keychange network some festivals are further away from the target than others.
-Some are leading with way with having already achieved a 50:50 balance and are using Keychange as an opportunity to promote how they’ve reached this target.
+Some are leading the way by having already achieved a 50:50 balance and are using Keychange as an opportunity to promote how they’ve reached this target.

 What do you mean by 50:50?

-- 50:50 in line-ups of popular music festivals will be measured with any act featuring a self-identifying woman counting towards the final figure.
+- 50:50 in line-ups of popular music festivals will be measured according to the number of acts featuring at least one self-identifying woman, transgender or non-binary individual.